Duality and evolving set bounds on mixing times: Introduction

 This paper is focused on developing a rich theoretical framework, and comparing it to past methods.
-As such we give only one ``new result,'' in Example \ref{ex:eulerian}, where we prove the first mixing bound for the (non-lazy) simple random walk on an undirected graph, and more generally on a directed Eulerian graph.
-Other applications are left to companion papers, which we briefly describe here.
-In \cite{Mon06.4} we show a version of Cheeger's inequality which bounds (complex-valued) eigenvalues of non-reversible chains, a version to bound the smallest eigenvalue of a reversible chain, and we also sharpen Cheeger inequalities of Jerrum and Sinclair \cite{JS88.1}, Alon \cite{Alon86.1} and Stoyanov \cite{Sto01.1} for bounding the spectral gap in terms of isoperimetric measures of edge and/or vertex expansion of a non-reversible walk.
-In \cite{Mon06.6} we study general walks on directed graphs and use modified conductance, along with ideas of \cite{Mon06.4}, to show near-optimal bounds on spectral gap, (complex-valued) eigenvalues, and both total variation and $L^{\infty}$ mixing times.
-For instance, we find that among simple and max-degree walks on directed Eulerian graphs (i.e. in-degree=out-degree) with a weak expansion condition, a walk on a cycle with clockwise drift is within a small constant factor of having the smallest spectral gap, largest non-trivial (complex-valued) eigenvalue, and slowest mixing time in total variation and $L^{\infty}$ distances.
-In \cite{Mon06.3} we show canonical path and comparison theorems in terms of edge congestion, edge and vertex congestion, or a mixture of isoperimetric and congestion methods.
-Finally, together with Tetali \cite{MT06.1} we substantially improve on mixing time bounds of Morris for the Thorp shuffle \cite{Mor06.1}, by use of a conductance-profile bound based on ideas developed in this paper for walks with no holding probability.
+As such it is not so much as a text on applying Evolving Sets, as a text developing theory.
+Some examples are, however, included at the end in the Examples section.
+The interested reader can find additional theoretical developments in \cite{Mon07.1}, where we show a version of Cheeger's inequality which bounds (complex-valued) eigenvalues of non-reversible chains, a version to bound the smallest eigenvalue of a reversible chain, and we also sharpen Cheeger inequalities of Jerrum and Sinclair, Alon, and Stoyanov for bounding the spectral gap in terms of isoperimetric measures of edge and/or vertex expansion of a non-reversible walk.
+In \cite{Mon07.2} we develop a canonical path bound for non-reversible non-lazy walks, and use this to extend past results on mixing times of reversible walks on Cayley graphs into the general setting.
+Finally, together with Tetali \cite{MT06.1} we substantially improve on mixing time bounds of Morris for the Thorp shuffle \cite{Mor06.2}, by use of a conductance-profile bound based on ideas developed in this paper for walks with no holding probability.

 The paper proceeds as follows.
 In Section \ref{sec:main} we introduce the notion of Evolving sets, and use this to show isoperimetric bounds on distances and mixing times.
 This is followed in Section \ref{sec:conductance} by conductance and modified conductance, an extension of conductance to non-lazy walks.
-The new results are compared to previous isoperimetric methods in Section \ref{sec:congestion}.
-Finally, in Section \ref{sec:examples} a few examples are given to illustrate sharpness, and the mixing bound for the simple walk on a directed Eulerian graph is also considered.
-The Appendix contains proofs of identities and inequalities which were required for our results.
+These new results are compared to previous isoperimetric methods in Section \ref{sec:congestion}.

-\section{Set bounds on distance and Mixing Times}
+\chapter{Set bounds on distance and Mixing Times}